gitter-badger/Combo/README.md

 combo
 =====

-A card matching game for iPhone and iPad.
+A card matching game for iPhone.